fabaindaiz/module-injection/README.md

 ```

 ### 3. Product
-- Represents a class produced by a Provider that requires dependencies
+- Represents a class that requires dependencies injected from the framework
 - Allows to provide standalone classes without the need to define new providers

 ```python